Imran Khan's party leaders call for countrywide shutdown to protest his illegal arrest in corruption case | Law-Order

 Earlier, the PTI leadership in a late-night meeting decided to continue the countrywide protest against the arrest of Khan.
 However, it distanced itself from the incident of arson and violence by saying that the protestors had been infiltrated by those who wanted to get the party banned.

+HED Secretary Javed Akhtar Mahmood confirmed that all colleges and universities would also remain closed.
+Similarly, public and private schools would also remain closed.

+Mobile internet and major social media platforms are still inaccessible across the country as authorities continue to restrict access.

-The party also decided to challenge the arrest in the Islamabad High Court (IHC).
+The party has also decided to challenge the arrest in the Islamabad High Court (IHC).

+Separately, PTI leader Fawad Chaudhry said that the party would challenge in the Supreme Court the IHC decision to declare the arrest as legal.
+The court on Tuesday evening after hearing arguments endorsed the arrest.

 Also, PTI Central Secretary General Asad Umar said Qureshi-led seven-member committee, which was formed by Khan, would announce the party’s plan of action after Pakistan’s biggest political leader was arrested.